jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

  		git branch [name_of_your_new_branch]
  		git checkout newbranch

-Push the branch onto GitHub (_In order to commit something in your branch, be sure to be in your branch_) :
+Secondly, push the branch onto GitHub. (_In order to commit something in your branch, be sure to be in your branch_).

 	git push origin [name_of_your_new_branch]

 You can see all branches created by using :

 	git branch

  Which will show :

  >	* approval_messages

  > 	 master

  > 	 master_clean

-Add a new remote repositoty for your branch :
+Finally, **add** a new **remote repositoty** to your new branch.
+This remote repository will be used to fetch (_update_) or commit (_pull-request_) depending on your needs.

 	git remote add [name_of_your_remote] [url_remote_ropsitory]

+ej.

->ej.	git remote add upstream https://github.com/octocat/Spoon-Knife
+	git remote add upstream https://github.com/octocat/Spoon-Knife

+>Usually, the

+###1.2 Update

-Push your changes from your commit into your branch.
-The new remote will be the new **upstream** you added in previuos step:
+In order to commits your changes from your local bracnh to your remote repositry, you have to **push** your changes from your current commit.
+The remote repository will be the new **upstream** you added in previuos step:

 	git checkout develop
 	git add .